veeso/WebTermJS/README.md

     * ln [target] [link name] - Create symbolic link,
   * General Purpose Commands - Are the commands which are executed by shell_exec (that is all the commands which are not specified in any other category).
   * User-Defined Commands - (**Upcoming features**) - Are aliases defined by the user.

+### Blacklisting

+WebTermJS allows you to blacklist a command.
+If you use the webtermLib method setBlacklist($blacklist), where $blacklist is a simple array of commands
+(e.g. ["echo", "ssh", "ping", "ifconfig"]), all the commands defined in the array won't be allowed to be used and will return to the user "Error: command not found!"

 ## Text Editor